RU09342-Spring2023/lab-3-timers-JimmyGaleno/3. Design Challenge Button Based Delay/README.md

 - How are the peripherals configured (what modes, what settings)?
 - What design considerations did you have to take to account for things like the timer rollover?
 - How should the user use your code?

+This system has the LED blinking speed controlled by how long the user holds down a button.
+When the program starts the LED blinks at a set speed of around 4 Hz.
+When the user presses the button, the program counts for how long it is held, which then changes the speed of the blinking LED.
+The other button is then used as a reset to reset the LED blinking speed back to the original.
+This code utilizes the green LED which is port P6.6 and the buttons P2.3 and P4.1.
+The button P2.3 is used as the button that changes the blinking speed depending on how long the button is pressed for.
+Button P4.1 is used as the reset button which, when pressed, resets the speed of the green LED to the initial speed of around 4 Hz.